Lars von Trier's Kingdom: A Complicated History

 Seville released it next, in Canada.
 They still broke the show up into five episodes, but weren't missing all the footage the ICA Projects disc was.
 For a while, this was the best release.
 It had forced subtitles, no extras, and never got to Kingdom II.
 But at the time, you couldn't do better.
 Oh, and are you wondering how the show could have special monologues at the end of every episode, then be re-cut to include an extra episode and still somehow have a monologue for the end of each episode?
 They just repeated the closing from episode three on episode four and hoped nobody would notice it was the same thing twice. :/

-Finally, in 2003, Triers' own company, Zentropa Films, did it right.
-And that's the edition we're going to focus on here.
+Then, in 2003, Triers' own company, Zentropa Films, did it right.
+And that's the main DVD edition we're going to focus on here.
 There have been subsequent releases: Koch in the USA and Madman in Australia, which essentially mirror the Zentropa release.
-And most recently, in 2011, Second Sight reissued it in the UK, with all of the features and qualities of the Zentropa disc, plus Tranceformer.
-Right on.
+And in 2011, Second Sight reissued it in the UK, with all of the features and qualities of the Zentropa disc, plus Tranceformer.

+The audio situation is the same across all three Kingdoms.
 ICA's subtitles are burnt in, but Zentropa's are optional, and they offer a plethora of language choice, including: Danish, Finnish, Norwegian, Portuguese, Romanian, Serbian, Swedish and the English.
+Mubi has the original audio in both 2.0 and 5.1 DTS-HD, with removable English subtitles.

 Extras-wise, the ICA disc just has the Tranceformer documentary, but it's pretty darn good, and it's not on the Zentropa disc.
 That's actually the reason I've held on my ICA DVDs while I sold my other old sets.
 The doc was also included on Criterion's DVD of Elements of Crime, however; so if you've got that there's no reason to bother with the ICA anymore.
 And, as I said, Second Sight included it on their 2011 release.